intersystems/Samples-BI/README.md

 * You can work through the steps of creating a BI model, pivot tables, and dashboards.
   See [this](http://docs.intersystems.com/irislatest/csp/docbook/Doc.View.cls?KEY=D2DT_ch_setup)

+The repository also includes a number of configuration files and scripts that are not part of the sample itself.
+Please refer to [dev.md] for more about the role of these files.

 ### Contents of the BI package

 This package provides simple data representing a fictitious medical study, and also provides